pomerium/pomerium/docs/guides/mtls.md

 To authenticate clients (users), we typically use an identity provider (IDP).
 Clients must login before they can access a protected endpoint.
 However the TLS protocol also supports mutual authenticate (mTLS) via signed client certificates.

-As of version 0.9.0, Pomerium supports requiring signed client certificates with the `client_ca`/`client_ca_file` configuration options.
+Pomerium supports requiring signed client certificates with the `client_ca`/`client_ca_file` configuration options.
 This guide covers how to configure Pomerium to implement mutual authentication using client certificates with a custom certificate authority.

 ## Creating Certificates